Kaelinkes/Banking-webiste-/README.md

 # Banking-webiste-
-Basic php banking applinkcation on a webiste
+Basic php banking application on a webiste